glensimister/givemecredit/README.md

 <img src="screenshot.PNG" />
+<p>The application is decentralised.
+To view it you will need to install the Beaker Browser (I will publish the URL shortly)</p>

+<p><b>Public Profile:</b> Profile data will be stored by <a href=" https://solid.inrupt.com">Inrupt</a> in order to keep the data separate from the application.
+This allows you to keep control over your data and port it to different platform if you want.
+Inrupt is being developed by Tim berners-lee - the inventer of the WWW. </p>

-<p><b>Public Profile:</b> Each profile has a social rating, which is determined by how you interact with other members on the platform.
+<p>Each profile has a social rating, which is determined by how you interact with other members on the platform.
 Each profile has a voting weight, which is calculated based on your age, education score (from the built-in education system) and social rating.
 </p>

 <p><b>Universal cryptocurrency wallet: </b>This will be a plug-in.
 The application uses only cryptocurrencies, and everything is priced in ACV (Average Currency Value).</p>